Subcutaneous fluids are fluids given under the skin. This means they can

 but if your vet does agree, it is sometimes on the basis of using one of these

-products.
-This is not ideal because the infection rate for these products is
+The infection rate for these products is over 10%, which I

-over 10%, which I find worrying.
-It is also extremely expensive, because a bag
+find worrying.
+Using them is also extremely expensive, because a bag of fluid

-necessitating its removal.
-This is usually because the cat's body considers
+its removal.
+This is usually because the cat's body considers the tube to be a

-the tube to be a foreign body and may form a kind of membrane around it, which
+foreign body and may form a kind of membrane around it, which can prevent the

-can prevent the fluids entering the cat's body smoothly.
-In addition, many
+fluids entering the cat's body smoothly.
+In addition, many cats find the tube

-cats find the tube irritating and scratch at it constantly, so they often have
+irritating and scratch at it constantly, so they often have to wear a bandage

-to wear a bandage or little sweater to hold the tube in place.
+or little sweater to hold the tube in place.

-Therefore I would strongly recommend using standard
+Therefore I would strongly recommend using standard methods

-to use one, please ensure your vet knows what s/he is doing: some people have discovered
+please ensure your vet knows what s/he is doing: some people have discovered

 after the tube has been implanted that their vet has never implanted one